 Tesla Brake Fluid Low | Check & Add Brake Fluid

-Tesla recommends checking the brake fluid level every two years.
-You should check the brake fluid immediately if you get a message on the dashboard warning you that the brake fluid level is low.
+Tesla recommends checking the brake fluid level every two years, but if a warning message appears on your dashboard, brake fluid levels immediately.
 This guide provides instructions on how to check the brake fluid on a Tesla.
+Are you more of a visual learner?
+Check out our video guide below!

 What you will need